Quantum preconditioning method for finite difference discretizations of the Poisson equation via Schr\"odingerization: Introduction

 Despite substantial advancements in quantum computing, the computational complexity of solving quantum linear systems remains strongly influenced by the condition number.
-Addressing large condition numbers through preconditioning has been explored in prior works, including \cite{CJS13, SX18, TAWL21, BNWA23}.
+Indeed, the numerical approximations to linear partial differential equations often result in ill-conditioned linear systems.
+For example, when solving the Poisson equation, the condition number is proportional to the square of the number of grid points.
+To reduce the computational resources for both classical and quantum algorithms, it is important to develop preconditioners to reduce the condition number.
+Addressing large condition numbers through preconditioning for quantum algorithms has been explored in prior works, including \cite{CJS13, SX18, TAWL21, BNWA23}.

-Among the notable strategies to solving the quantum linear problem is Schr\"odingerization \cite{JLY22b,JLYPRL24}, which transforms any linear partial differential equations (PDEs) or ordinary differential equations (ODEs) into a higher-dimensional Schr\"odinger-type equation.
-In \cite{JL22}, the Schr\"oginerization is applied to linear algebra problems based on the Jacobi iterative method.
-It is noted that this technique is also suitable for continuous-variable quantum systems \cite{CVPDE2023}.
+Among the notable strategies for solving the quantum linear problem is Schr\"odingerization \cite{JLY22b,JLYPRL24}, which transforms any linear partial differential equations (PDEs) or ordinary differential equations (ODEs) into a higher-dimensional Schr\"odinger-type equation.
+In \cite{JL22}, the Schr\"odingerization is applied to linear systems based on the Jacobi and Power Iterative methods.

-Inspired by the ideas in \cite{JL22,JLY22b,JLYPRL24}, this paper extends the Schr\"odingerization to all convergent stationary iterative algorithms, described by the general form:
+Inspired by the ideas in \cite{JL22,JLY22b,JLYPRL24}, this paper extends Schr\"odingerization to all convergent linear stationary iterative algorithms, described by the general form:

 where $B$ is referred to as the iterator, which can also serve as a preconditioner.
-The convergence of such iterative methods corresponds to the steady state of the associated continuous system, capturing its long-term behavior.
-This steady state can subsequently be solved by using quantum computing for {\it Hamiltonian simulation} within the Schr\"odingerization framework.
+The convergence of such iterative methods corresponds to the steady state of the associated continuous system.
+This steady state can subsequently be obtained by quantum {\it Hamiltonian simulation} within the Schr\"odingerization framework.
 The quantum Jacobi iteration proposed in \cite{JL22} is a special case, where the iterator operator is defined as the inverse of the diagonal matrix of $A$.

-To generate the quantum state $\ket{\bm{x}}$ with an error $\varepsilon$ and a success probability of $\Omega(1)$, the query complexity of the Schr\"odingerization based method scales as $\mathscr{O}(\kappa^2 \text{polylog}(\varepsilon^{-1}))$, where $\kappa=\kappa(BA)$ is the condition number of the iterative evolution operator.
-Notably, $\kappa$ is significantly smaller than $\kappa_A$ when $B$ is an effective preconditioner.
-In particular, when $B$ is chosen as a BPX multilevel preconditioner \cite{BPX90}, we develop a quantum preconditioning algorithm that achieves a query complexity of $\mathscr{O}(\text{polylog}\varepsilon^{-1})$, which is near-optimal.
-To address the challenges posed by the lack of sparsity and symmetry in $BA$, we employ the following decomposition $B =S S^{\top}$, where $S$ may not be square, to construct a symmetrized preconditioned system.
-The distinctive structure of the BPX preconditioner enables the integration of block encodings for its substructures using specific arithmetic operations, where the block encoding of each substructure can be derived from the corresponding sparse query model, enabling efficient block encoding of $S^{\top}A S$.